Manishearth/manishearth.github.io/source/drafts/diplomat.md

 }
 ```

-This will generate `extern "C"` APIs that look something like:
+This will (via a proc macro) generate `extern "C"` APIs that look something like:

 ```rust
 extern "C" fn MyObject_new(settings: Settings) -> *mut MyObject {...}